EXYZED/AerodynamicalCollective/_posts/2019-06-01-Aerodynamic-Physics.md

 In the body's frame of reference.
 $$V_\infty = V_w - V_a$$ where $$V_{\infty}$$ is referred as the **freesteam velocity**, this component will also define the freestream direction, this informally referred as the relative wind velocity.

+### Steady Level Flight
+In steady level flight, an assumption is made that the aircraft will have constant velocity during cruise - as a result the acceleration is zero and hence all forces sum to zero.
+Therefore we may define that:

+$$L=W$$ - Lift forces are equal to weight forces.
+Net difference of 0.
+$$T=D$$ - Thrust forces are equal to Drag.
+Net difference of 0.

+For most mechanical systems:
+* **Weight is defined as a function of time**
+because fuel is being consumed (and so the products of the process of combustion process are emitted), and for this reason:
+* **Lift will also be treated as a function of time**
+And because the amount of drag is dependant on the lift:
+* **Drag will also be treated as a function of time** And as drag has a relationship with thrust as defined before:
+* **Thrust will also be treated as a function of time**.

 ## Incorrect Lift Theories